 The Miscarriage Association’s ambassadors programme was launched in early 2015, and brings together high-profile supporters to help us raise awareness and reduce the taboo surrounding pregnancy loss.
 We are delighted to have their support.

 Julia Hartley Brewer

-Julia is a print and broadcast journalist, who has worked for a number of newspapers and radio shows such as The Evening Standard, The Guardian and LBC.
+Julia is a print and broadcast journalist, who has worked for a number of newspapers and radio shows such as The Evening Standard, The Guardian and LBC. and presents the weekday mid-morning programme on Talk Radio (10.00 – 13.00).
 She is a regular guest on programmes such as Have I Got News for You and Any Questions.